-- · An external or USB reset
+- An external or USB reset

-- · An external rising or falling edge on I/O Port
+- An external rising or falling edge on PA and a falling edge on PB~PE, except for PE1

-- · A system interrupt
+- A system interrupt

-- · A WDT overflow
+- A WDT overflow

-If the system is woken up by an external or USB reset, these devices will experience a full system reset, however, if these devices are woken up by a WDT overflow, a Watchdog Timer reset will be initiated.
+If the system is woken up by an external or USB reset, the device will experience a full system reset, however, if the device is woken up by a WDT overflow, a Watchdog Timer reset will be initiated.
 Although both of these wake-up methods will initiate a reset operation, the actual source of the wake-up can be determined by examining the TO and PDF flags.
 The PDF flag is cleared by a system power-up or executing the clear Watchdog Timer instructions and is set when executing the "HALT" instruction.
 The TO flag is set if a WDT time-out occurs, and causes a wake-up that only resets the Program Counter and Stack Pointer, the other flags remain in their original status.

-Each pin on I/O Port can be setup using the PAWU, PXWU or PFWU register to permit a negative transition on the pin to wake-up the system.
-When a pin wake-up occurs, the program will resume execution at the instruction following the "HALT" instruction.
+Each pin on Ports can be setup using the PAWU and PXWU registers to permit a negative transition on the pin to wake-up the system.
+When a Port pin wake-up occurs, the program will resume execution at the instruction following the "HALT" instruction.
 If the system is woken up by an interrupt, then two possible situations may occur.
 The first is where the related interrupt is disabled or the interrupt is enabled but the stack is full, in which case the program will resume execution at the instruction following the "HALT" instruction.
-In this situation, the interrupt which woke-up these devices will not be immediately serviced, but will rather be serviced later when the related interrupt is finally enabled or when a stack level becomes free.
+In this situation, the interrupt which woke-up the device will not be immediately serviced, but will rather be serviced later when the related interrupt is finally enabled or when a stack level becomes free.
 The other situation is where the related interrupt is enabled and the stack is not full, in which case the regular interrupt response takes place.
 If an interrupt request flag is set high before entering the SLEEP or IDLE Mode, the wake-up function of the related interrupt will be disabled.